-On July 15, 2021 the Company signed, through a separate wholly-owned subsidiary, a Memorandum of Agreement to acquire from an unaffiliated third party, a 2011 built Kamsarmax dry bulk vessel of 82,165 dwt, for a purchase price of \$22,000.
-The Company paid an amount of \$4,432, including 20% advance of the purchase price.
-The vessel was delivered on February 16, 2022 and the Company paid the balance of the purchase price together with bunkers and lubricants onboard the vessel (Notes 8(c) and 15).
+On July 15, 2021 the Company signed, through a separate wholly owned subsidiary, a Memorandum of Agreement to acquire from an unaffiliated third party, the 2011 built Kamsarmax dry bulk vessel Leonidas P.C., for a purchase price of \$22,000.
+The Company paid an advance of \$4,400, being 20% of the purchase price, included in Advances for vessel acquisitions, in the accompanying 2021 consolidated balance sheet.
+The balance of the purchase price was paid on the vessel's delivery on February 16, 2022, and the advance and predelivery costs were transferred to Vessels.
+The Company incurred \$927 of additional predelivery expenses.